All products are added to your cart.

 Applications and handlings

-Do you use a clean towel for drying your face or rather using your hands?
-Are you waiting too long or too short before continuing with the next step? - If you recognize yourself in these questions, then take a look at the list below.
+Do you use a towel to dry your face after cleansing or do you rather use your hands?
+Do you always wait a while or do you continue directly with the next step? - If you often ask yourself such questions we suggest you to take a look at the list below.

-1. Clean your face in the evening before you step into the shower!
+1. Avoid clogged pores: clean your face in the evening before you turn on the shower!

-2. Prevent wrinkle forming and irritations, avoid too many frictions on the face!
+2. Avoid wrinkle formations and irritations: avoid friction on face!

-By allowing the water-based cleanser to foam on your hands, you will prevent friction on your face which possibly will irritate the skin and accelerate wrinkle forming.
+By having the water-based cleanser already foamed up in your hands will prevent you to exercise unnecessary frictions on your face as this can possibly irritate the skin and accelerates wrinkle formations.

-If you use a cleansing tool such as a cleansing pad, brush or cloth, make sure it is gentle enough for the skin and do not put unnecessary pressure on it.
+If you use a cleansing tool such as a cleansing pad, brush or cloth make sure that it is soft enough for the skin and do not put unnecessary pressure on it.
 Cleanse and change it regularly!